 A clear focus on developing learning dispositions, values and key competencies drives our junior curriculum.
 In addition, we ensure our students have the skills and knowledge required to access the Senior curriculum.
 Our junior curriculum is focussed around an explicit theme each term that includes a fully integrated project week.
-Social Studies and English areas are delivered in a fully integrated manner.
 Modern learning environments are utilised where appropriate by a dedicated team of collaborative teachers.
-Technology, Physical Education/Health and Arts areas are delivered in discrete specialist rooms.
+Technology, Physical Education/Health and Arts areas are delivered in discrete specialist classrooms.

 In the senior school, the focus is on developing effective transitions to post-secondary pathways.
 Through year 11, students continue to experience a broad-based curriculum with a fundamental expectation of success in NCEA Level 1.
 During years 12 and 13 the curriculum is more focussed, encouraging students to select and develop their knowledge and understanding to enable them to achieve an appropriate and successful transition to their adult lives.
-Every student in year 12 targets either an Excellence or Merit endorsement or a Vocational Pathways endorsement.
+Every student in year 12 targets either an Excellence or

+Merit endorsement or a Vocational Pathways endorsement.
 We are committed that every student leaving Paeroa College leaves school to further education, training, or employment.